How To Build Generational Wealth

 Create An Estate Plan

-You should create an estate plan so that you have control over your asset distribution to your loved ones during your lifetime.
+You should create an estate plan to control how you distribute your assets to your loved ones during your lifetime.
 Aim for your plan to be as litigation-free as possible.

-Having an estate plan carefully done with a seasoned attorney may avoid the potentially lengthy and costly probate process that delays the transfer of assets to beneficiaries and preserves privacy.
+Having an estate plan carefully prepared with a seasoned attorney may avoid the potentially lengthy and costly probate process, which can delay the transfer of assets to beneficiaries and preserve privacy.

-The estates of well-done entertainers like Aretha Franklin, Jim Morrison, Robin Williams, Prince, and Nina Simon have been tied up in courts for years either because they had defective estate documents or no wills at all.
+The estates of well-known entertainers like Aretha Franklin, Jim Morrison, Robin Williams, Prince, and Nina Simon were tied up in courts for years, either because they had defective estate documents or no wills at all.

 Beneficiary Designations